telerik/winforms-docs/scheduler/data-binding/data-binding-walkthrough.md

 This walkthrough will cover creating and binding __RadScheduler__ to a data source in a step-by-step manner.

->note Another example of binding __RadScheduler__ is available in our [Telerik UI for for WinForms Step-by-step Tutorial](http://www.telerik.com/support/documentation-and-tutorials/step-by-step-tutorial-for-winforms.aspx)
+>tip Another example of binding __RadScheduler__ is available in our [Telerik UI for for WinForms Step-by-step Tutorial](http://www.telerik.com/support/documentation-and-tutorials/step-by-step-tutorial-for-winforms.aspx)
 >

 ## The Database